Codependency And Addicted To Love: Mental Health Impact

 Why codependency might not be healthy

 Codependency may seem healthy, but it typically is not.
-The reason that codependency can be detrimental may be because it often doesn’t allow people to seek happiness on their own.
-When you are codependent, you may want others to validate you and make you happy, and that may lead to disappointment.
-It can be healthier to independently seek out things that make you happy, and then have a partner who adds joy to your life.
+The reason that codependency can be detrimental may be because it often doesn’t allow people to seek fulfillment on their own.
+When you are codependent, you may want others to validate you and meet all your needs, and that may lead to disappointment.
+It can be healthier to independently seek out things that lead to a full and contenrted life, and then have a partner who adds joy to your life.
 Different types of people may tend to gravitate toward codependent relationships.
 Here are some of the common personality types and roles in this type of relationship:

 The helper

 People who are “fixers” or like to help others might end up in codependent relationships because they may feel valued in these dynamics.
 Helping another individual can satisfy their search for value.
-While helping others can be great, a healthy relationship typically can’t be built on this alone.
+While helping others can be great, a healthy relationship typically can’t be built on this alone, and healthy relationships tend to have greater reciprocity related to giving and receiving.
 It may be important that you search for confidence and self-worth within yourself.
 People are sometimes drawn to codependent relationships because they get satisfaction from being needed.
 This is generally the case for the role of the “helper” in a codependent relationship.

 The helped